FINNGEN/autoreporting/README.md

 __Input__:
 compare_fname: genome-wide significant variants that are filtered & grouped by gws_fetch.py and annotated by annotate<span></span>.py.
 ld_chromosome_panel_path (optional): a plink .bed-file, without the suffix, that will be used by LDstore to calculate linkage disequilibrium between genome-wide significant variants and variants from other summary statistics (or GWAScatalog).
-The file must be separated into separate files by chromosome. summary_fpath (optional): A tab-separated value (tsv) file containing the summary file paths and their endpoints.
-There is no header in this file, only filepath-endpoint pairs.
-Actual summary statistics must be tab-separated value files and in build 38.
+The file must be separated into separate files by chromosome. summary_fpath (optional): A file containing the summary file paths.
+List one file path per line.
+Actual summary statistics must be tab-separated value files and in build 38. endpoint_fpath (optional):  A file containing endpoints for the summary files listed in summary_fpath.
+List one endpoint per line.
 __Output__:
 raport_out: a tsv raport of the variants, with each variant on its own row.
 If the variant has been reported in earlier studies, the phenotype and p-value for that study is announced.
 Variants that are novel are also raported.
 In case a variant associates with multiple phenotypes, all of these are reported on their own rows.
 ld_raport_out: A tsv raport of those variants that are in LD with external summary statistic/gwascatalog variants.